PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 # SIMPLY ITG
 The default In The Groove 2 theme, with certain features from NotITG Simply Love ported over, most notably the ability to choose the theme's color!
 ## Credits:
--Original theme by Connormgs, still maintained? (not sure) Optimized for NotITG 4.9.1 by PoRa
+-Original theme by Connormgs (beaglebark), no longer maintained.
+Optimized for NotITG 4.9.1 by PoRa with permission.

 ## Changelogs:
 -Added "Play Mods" (takes you to 2P Dance immediately)\